makerinc/babel-plugin-jsx-metadata/README.md

 # Babel Plugin: JSX Metadata

-A Babel plugin that injects metadata into JSX elements for visual editor integration.
-This plugin processes JSX elements during compilation to inject data attributes that enable component tracking, authorship detection, and precise source location mapping in visual editing tools.
+A Babel plugin that injects lightweight metadata into JSX elements for visual editor integration.
+This plugin processes JSX elements during compilation to inject minimal data attributes that enable component tracking, authorship detection, and stable element identification in visual editing tools.

 ## Installation